 Setting the IAB US Privacy String

-We recommend that the first time you gather a user opt-out (aka - ’consent'), you pass it onto the SDK before initializing it.
-The SDK takes the user’s consent into consideration when initializing.
+We recommend that the first time you gather a user opt out (aka 'consent'), you pass it onto the SDK before initializing it.
+The SDK takes the user’s opt out into consideration when initializing.

 Once you have collected the user’s opt out, you can pass it onto the SDK and set the IAB US privacy string using the following API: